jeroenbouwman/CASCADe/docs/source/examples.rst

 and planet, while the `cascade_HD189733b_calibrate_planet_spectrum.ini` initialization file specifies all other parameters controlling the behavior of :blue:`CASCADe`.

 The HD189733b eclipse spectrum and diagnostic plots are stored in the `HD189733b_AOR23439616_eclipse_from_spitzer_irs_spectra` sub-directory in the `CASCADE_SAVE_PATH` directory which, if not set by the user, is the `CASCADe\examples\results` directory of the :blue:`CASCADe` distribution.

 Example3: Calibrating a GIMINI/GMOS Spectroscopic Timeseries and extracting a transit spectrum.
 -----------------------------------------------------------------------------------------------

 As a final example we show how to use :blue:`CASCADe` for spectral timeseries which have been extracted with another software package for a generic instrument.
-Though spectral extraction from spectral images or cubes is currently only implemented for HST/WFC3 and SpitzerIRS data, the extraction of the planetary signal and the calibration of the spectral lightcurves can be performed for any generic spectroscopic timeseries.
+Though spectral extraction from spectral images or cubes is currently only implemented for HST/WFC3 and Spitzer/IRS data, the extraction of the planetary signal and the calibration of the spectral lightcurves can be performed for any generic spectroscopic timeseries.
 The previous examples showed how to use :blue:`CASCADe` with HST and Spitzer observations.
 In this example we use an observation with the GIMINI/GMOS instrument of WASP-103b (See Lendl et al 2017, A&A 606).

 To run this example, execute the following script: